 INVESTMENTS - The System has continued to invest in a mix of liquid, high quality bonds and stocks as it historically has done.
 These types of investments have allowed the System to participate in rising markets, while moderating the risks on the downside.
 A high quality balanced fund has proven to be a successful strategy in a variety of markets over a long period of time.
-Broadly speaking, international economies were slowing down at the end of the fiscal year.
-All in all though, it was a good year for equities with the U.S. stock market up in the mid-teens and foreign markets up over 7%.
-A comparative analysis of rates of return is presented on page 50.
-For additional information and analysis pertaining to investment policies and strategies, asset allocations, and yield, see Management's Discussion and Analysis beginning on page 15 and the Investment Section beginning on page 49.
+Overall, U.S. equity returns this past year were up over 9%, while foreign markets lagged with a modest 1% return.
+Longer-term periods for total equities were generally guite positive.
+A comparative analysis of rates of return is presented on page 51.
+For additional information and analysis pertaining to investment policies and strategies, asset allocations, and yield, see Management's Discussion and Analysis beginning on page 15 and the Investment Section beginning on page 50.
 The System addresses the safeguarding of investments by requiring that they be held by agent custodial banks in the name of the System and that deposits are insured by the Federal Deposit Insurance Corporation.